zack2016/smarthome/doc/developer/source/metadata/parameter_keys.rst

     :sup:`1` *subtype* can only be a simple datatype

+- **gui_type:** Optional: Specifies how the parameter is handled in the admin gui shngadmin.
+The handling of parameters in the admin gui is determined by **type**. **type** is restricted to datatypes that are known to/handled by SmartHomeNG.
+For editing it may me desirable to have different editors for values of the same **type**.

+  At the moment, only one value for gui_type is implemented:

+  - **wide_str:** Is used to have a wider edtor field for potentially long strings

-- **default:** Optional: Specifies the default value to be used, if no value is given in in the configuration file `/etc/plugin.yaml` or `/etc/module.yaml`
+- **default**: Optional: Specifies the default value to be used, if no value is given in in the configuration file `/etc/plugin.yaml` or `/etc/module.yaml`

 - **description:** is a multi language text. - The texts in the different languages are specified